 Forest Hill School (Lexington, KY)

-Former Kentucky Slaves form town near Amherstburg, Ontario, Canada
+Former Kentucky Slaves who lived in a town near Amherstburg, Ontario, Canada

 Fort Knox Officers Training

 Fowler, Robert A. [Colored Railway Employees' Beneficial Association of America]